What to consider when buying used BMW

 2008-2011 BMW 1-series

 Introduced in North America for 2008, the 2008-2011 BMW 1-series was sold as a two-door coupe (E82) or convertible (E88); under 128i and 135i model names.
 The 1-Series BMW is a rear-wheel drive four-seater, although the rear seat space is very limited.
-The 128i comes with a 230-hp 3.0L inline-6 engine, while the 135i has a 300-hp twin-turbo version of the same 3.0L motor.
+The 128i comes with a 230-hp 3.0L inline-6 engine, while the 135i has a 300-hp twin-turbo 3.0L inline-6.
 The 1-Series BMW weighs just over 3,000 lbs., so you can imagine how fast this 300-hp baby can be.
 Motortrend reported the 2008 BMW 135i reaching 0 to 60 mph in just 4.7 seconds.
 The 1-series BMW is available with an automatic or manual transmission, but manual models are rare.
 Maybe the fuel economy is not very important when you drive this little rocket, but we will mention it anyway: The 2009 BMW 128i coupe automatic is rated at 18/28 MPG on premium gasoline; the manual 128i model has exactly the same rating.
 The 135i with an automatic transmission is rated at 17/25 MPG.
 Consumer Reports rates the 2008 1-Series BMW ‘average” for reliability.
 Edmunds.com estimates the cost of maintenance and repairs for the 2008 BMW 128i coupe at more than $15,000 over five years period.
 For comparison, the maintenance and repair costs for the 2008 Honda Civic are estimated at $5,700.
-This means you will spend roughly $2,000 more per year to keep your Baby Bimmer on the road, compared to a Honda Civic.
+This means you will spend roughly $2,000 more per year to keep your Baby Bimmer on the road, compared to Honda Civic.
 The insurance also won’t be cheap, so overall, the 1-Series BMW is a pretty expensive toy.
 This thread has some interesting info on common issues.
 The 128i is probably a more sensible choice, as a turbocharged engine is more likely to have problems and will be more expensive in a long term.
-See the next page for more information.

 1999-2005 BMW 3-series (E46)